akari1017/furima-37484/README.md

 ### Association

-- belongs_to :user
+- belong_to :user
+- belong_to :item
-- has_one    :item
+- has_one   :addresses